bufbuild-ru/docs/docs/bsr/admin/instance/sso/github-oauth2/index.md

 ## Create an SSO GitHub App

+::: tip Note
-::: tip This GitHub App is only used for SSO and is separate from the Buf GitHub App used for CI/CD integration.
+This GitHub App is only used for SSO and is separate from the Buf GitHub App used for CI/CD integration.
 :::

 1. Sign in to your GitHub organization at `https://github.com/organizations/YOUR_GITHUB_ORG/settings/apps`.